ashismo/ashismo.github.com/_posts/2015-05-12-Java Code Analyzer - SONAR.md

  * You are done with the server configuration.
- * To start the server go inside %SONAR_PATH%\sonar\sonarqube-5.1\bin and open appropriate folder as per your OS.
-I have gone inside windows-x86-32 for my system.
+ * To start the server go inside **%SONAR_PATH%\sonar\sonarqube-5.1\bin** and open appropriate folder as per your OS.
+I have gone inside **windows-x86-32** folder for my system.
 Then execute StartSonar.bat file
- * http://localhost:9000/ URL should be accessiable once the server starts successfully
+ * **http://localhost:9000/** URL should be accessiable once the server starts successfully
  * admin/admin is the default user name and password

 ##### Configure client